flownative/neos-anchorlinks/README.md

 composer require 'dimaip/anchor:@dev'
 ```

-Add `Dimaip.Anchor:AnchorMixin` mixin to any nodetype that you would want to link to.
+Add `Flownative.Anchorlinks:AnchorMixin` mixin to any nodetype that you would want to link to.

 E.g. this code will add such ability to every Content nodetype:

 ```
 'TYPO3.Neos:Content':
   superTypes:
-    'Dimaip.Anchor:AnchorMixin': true
+    'Flownative.Anchorlinks:AnchorMixin': true
 ```

-Add `Dimaip.Anchor:AnchorWrapper` processor to the same nodetype renderer to insert anchor tag with given id before it.
+Add `Flownative.Anchorlinks:AnchorWrapper` processor to the same nodetype renderer to insert anchor tag with given id before it.

 E.g.:

 ```
 prototype(TYPO3.Neos:Content) {
-	@process.appendAnchor = Dimaip.Anchor:AnchorWrapper
+	@process.appendAnchor = Flownative.Anchorlinks:AnchorWrapper
 }
 ```